Effect of total dose proton irradiation on the performance of Kinetic Inductance Detectors for far-Infrared space observatory

 The $\tau_{qp}^*$ extracted from the roll-off fit at 200~mK is presented with its uncertainties in Fig.~\ref{fig:results}.(a) (top), and the measurements of the dark responsivity are presented Fig. \ref{fig:results}.(a) (bottom) for absorber and antenna KIDs before irradiation (circles) and after the 5.7~krad total doe (diamonds).
 For both the quasi-particle lifetime and the dark responsivity, the post-radiation results align with the pre-radiation results within the measurement uncertainty.

 We present in Fig.~\ref{fig:results}.(c) the dark NEP for both type of KIDs, absorbers in blue and antenna in brown, for the pre-irradiation (normal) and post irradiation (hatched).
 We observe an increase in dark NEP after irradiation which shows a clear frequency dependence and differs between absorber-coupled and antenna-coupled KIDs.
 At 10 Hz, the dark NEP increases by 53$\%$–207$\%$ for absorber-coupled detectors, while the increase for antenna-coupled detectors is significantly lower, ranging between 28$\%$ and 49$\%$.
 At 100 Hz, the observed increase is reduced for both detector types, with absorber-coupled KIDs showing an increase between 13$\%$ and 77$\%$, and antenna-coupled KIDs between 13$\%$ and 17$\%$.

-The observed increase in NEP is caused by an increase in the noise, as can be seen from eqn.~\ref{Eqn:NEP}, as the responsivity has not changed.
-This noise increase is likely due to incomplete deglitching in the post radiation data, which is especially hard for the absorber coupled devices.
-This will require further study.
-In summary, the measurements show no significant variations in $\tau_{qp}$ and in the dark responsivity for both KID arrays under test.
-In contrast, an increase in the NEP is observed, associated with changes in the noise spectral shape, which will be discussed in a future publication.
-Preliminary results further indicate that, given the absence of a clear correlation between the 1/f noise and the deglitching procedure, and the persistence of low-amplitude glitches, the deglitching process may have been incomplete due to the presence of small, barely detectable signals, whose nature is still under investigation.
+The observed increase in NEP is caused by an increase in the noise, as can be seen from Eq.~\ref{Eqn:NEP}, as the responsivity has not changed.
+This noise increase is likely due to incomplete deglitching in the post radiation data, which is especially hard for the absorber coupled devices which are more sensitive due to being on the bare substrate \cite{Karatsu_2019}.
+This will require further study, but seems connected with the high glitch rate of 15--20~/s/cm$^2$ in the post radiation data.
+This glitch rate is 3--4 times higher than expected in flight at L2, which is $\sim 5$~/s/cm$^2$ \cite{Planck_2014}.